When I first started working from home, I wrote about how much I loved it.

 But here is the drill.
 I normally work on Saturday, to get the drafts of my blog posts up and running for the following week.

 The solution, get out of the house.
 Leave the laptop at home.
-Have fun when out.
-Drop the guilt.
+Have fun and drop the guilt.

 Work outside of the house